Neo-Assyrian Empire: Collapse and fall of the empire

 After Ashurbanipal's death in 631 BC, the throne was inherited by his son Ashur-etil-ilani.
 Though some historians have forwarded the idea that Ashur-etil-ilani was a minor upon his accession, this is unlikely given that he is attested to have had children during his brief reign.
-Ashur-etil-ilani, despite being his father's legitimate successor, appears to only have been installed against considerable opposition with the aid of the chief eunuch Sin-shumu-lishir.
-An Assyrian official by the name of Nabu-rihtu-usur appears to have attempted to usurp the throne but his conspiracy was swiftly crushed by Sin-shumu-lishir.
-Since excavated ruins at Nineveh from around the time of Ashurbanipal's death show evidence of fire damage, the plot might have resulted in violence and unrest within the capital itself.
-In comparison to his predecessors, Ashur-etil-ilani appears to have been a relatively idle ruler; no records of any military campaigns are known and his palace at Nimrud was much smaller than that of previous kings.
-It is possible that the government was more or less entirely run by Sin-shumu-lishir throughout his reign.
-After a reign of only four years, Ashur-etil-ilani died in unclear circumstances in 627 BC and was succeeded by his brother Sinsharishkun.
-It has historically frequently been assumed, without any supporting evidence, that Sinsharishkun fought with Ashur-etil-ilani for the throne.
-Although the exact circumstances of Ashur-etil-ilani's death are unknown, there is no evidence to suggest Sinsharishkun gaining the throne through any other means than legitimate inheritance after his brother's sudden death.
+Despite being his father's legitimate successor, he appears to have been installed against considerable opposition with the aid of the chief eunuch Sin-shumu-lishir.
+Assyrian official Nabu-rihtu-usur appears to have attempted to usurp the throne, but his conspiracy was swiftly crushed by Sin-shumu-lishir.
+Since excavated ruins at Nineveh from around the time of Ashurbanipal's death show evidence of fire damage, the plot might have resulted in violence and unrest within the capital.

+Ashur-etil-ilani appears to have been a relatively idle ruler; no records of any military campaigns are known, and his palace at Nimrud was much smaller than that of previous kings.
+It is possible that the government was more or less run by Sin-shumu-lishir throughout his reign.
+After a reign of four years, Ashur-etil-ilani died in unclear circumstances in 627 BC and was succeeded by his brother Sinsharishkun.